Re-trace the life and brush strokes of artist Vincent Van Gogh

 Overnight: Saint Rémy de Provence

-Day 4: Les Baux de Provence to Mausanne
+Day 4: Loop walk to Les Baux de Provence, transfer to Arles

 Overnight: Arles (market on Wednesday & Saturday)